 Now Available record in the table is 4, i.e. records temporary removed from the table items

 Now executing command ROLLBACK to revert the changes, the deleted record would be available in the table items like as previously before starting the transaction

-Again if applying the same delete operation then COMMIT operation after it changes would be saved permanently in the database
+Again if applying the same delete operation, then COMMIT operation after it would be saved permanently in the database

-Now we can see that after ROLLBACK command still, the record was in a new state, It means once COMMIT operation performed changes can not be reverted because it permanently makes changes into the database;
+Now we can see that after the ROLLBACK command still, the record was in a new state; it means once the COMMIT operation performed, changes can not be reverted because it permanently makes changes into the database;

 Benefits of using Transaction in SQL

-a) Using Transaction improves the performance, when inserting 1000 records using transactions in that case time taken would be lesser than normal insertion.
-As in normal transaction, every time COMMIT would take place after each query execution & it would increase the time of execution every time while in transaction no need to execute COMMIT statement after each SQL query.
+a) Using Transaction improves the performance; when inserting 1000 records using transactions, in that case, time taken would be lesser than normal insertion.
+As in a normal transaction, every time COMMIT would take place after each query execution & it would increase the time of execution every time while in a transaction, no need to execute COMMIT statement after each SQL query.
 COMMIT at the end would reflect all the changes to the database permanently at once.
-Also If using transaction then reverting of the changes would be much easier than the normal transaction.
+Also, If using a transaction, then reverting of the changes would be much easier than the normal transaction.
 ROLLBACK will revert all the changes at once & keep the system in the previous state.

 Using Transactions is a best practice in information update for a logical unit in a relational database.
-For transaction implementation database engine should support the transaction like InnoDB engine.
+For transaction implementation database engine should support the transaction like the InnoDB engine.
 The transaction, as a unit of SQL statements, can be reverted at once using a single ROLLBACK statement.
-Transaction ensures the data integrity & improve the database performance.
+The transaction ensures data integrity & improve database performance.